Sowerby Bridge Masterplan

 I think we do need a central green space for everyone to enjoy.
 We have parks around Sowerby Bridge but nothing in the middle.
 People might stay in Sowerby Bridge longer if they can access areas for free and spend their money in the shops, cafes, pubs and restaurants.

-LisaH asked over 5 years ago
+LisaH asked about 6 years ago

 Thanks for your feedback.
 We agree that a central green space in Sowerby Bridge would have great benefits for the town however due to the volume of land and assets currently in the centre there isn’t a large space for us to do this.
 We have tried to propose green space where possible and will continue to include as much as possible throughout the detailed design phases of the masterplan proposals.